-5.27.1 The University shall submit to the Manager an Annual Report that includes the information required by this Agreement and that provides all necessary information for the Manager to assess the University's good faith compliance with the terms of this Agreement.
+- 5.27.1 The University shall submit to the Manager an Annual Report that includes the information required by this Agreement and that provides all necessary information for the Manager to assess the University's good faith compliance with the terms of this Agreement.
 This report shall form the basis for the Manager's periodic review of the Agreement as required by the LUMO and by G.S.
 160A-400.27(a).
-This required report is generally referred to as the "Annual Report."
+This required report is generally referred to as the "Annual Report." - 5.27.2.

-5.27.2.
 The initial Annual Report shall be filed on or before September 1, 2010 and shall report on activities from July 1, 2009 through June 30, 2010.
-Subsequent reports shall be filed on or before September 1 of each year and shall report on activities in the preceding fiscal year (the preceding July 1 through June 30 period).
+Subsequent reports shall be filed on or before September 1 of each year and shall report on activities in the preceding fiscal year (the preceding July 1 through June 30 period). - 5.27.3 The Annual Report shall include the specified items set forth in this Agreement and listed in this section.
+The failure to include in this Section an item expressly required to be included by other sections of this Agreement shall not relieve the University of the responsibility to include that item in the Annual Report.
+The report may include such other items as deemed relevant by the

-5.27.3 The Annual Report shall include the specified items set forth in this section.
-The report may include such other items as deemed relevant by the University.
-The Manager may also request inclusion of other specific information, provide for inclusion in the following year's Annual Report.
+University.
+The Manager may also request inclusion of other specific information or provide for its inclusion in the following year's Annual Report.